Skip to Content

 This recipe is simple to follow and only requires a handful of ingredients, so it’s the perfect recipe to whip up when you are short on time.
 Plus, the air fryer gives the potatoes and onions a crispy exterior that’s simply irresistible!

-Scroll down for the printable card for this air fryer potatoes and onions, or read on for all the details.
+Scroll down for the printable card for this air fryer fried potatoes and onions, or read on for all the details.

 What do you need?